Master’s in Economic Development and Growth

-The Master’s in Economic Development and Growth trains the next generation of analysts, researchers and professionals in the field of development and growth with a high capability of independence.
+The Master’s in Economic Development and Growth trains the next generation of analysts, researchers and professionals in the field of development and growth.
 The programme combines the expertise of three highly ranked European universities into a common platform with leading scholars in economics, economic history and demography.

 The combined expertise of three highly ranked European universities

 In this double degree programme you spend the first year studying development and international economics, statistics and long run development at either Universidad Carlos III de Madrid or University of Groningen.
 Conditional on successful completion of the first year, you spend the second year at Lund University specialising in development and growth, related to issues such as comprehensiveness and equality, sustainability and energy, innovation and human capital.

 Universidad Carlos III de Madrid combines high-level economics, economic history and economic development and has a special focus on Latin America.
 University of Groningen is a top-class institution at international level in the field of economics, econometrics, development economics and economic history and hosts the Groningen Growth and Development Centre, a research institute that is famous for its study on long-term economic growth and productivity analysis worldwide.
 Lund University is specialized in economic growth and development in the long run with focus on Asia, Africa and Latin America besides Europe.
 This mix could hardly be achieved by one single higher education institution in Europe.
 Ultimately, the programme philosophy is based on critical thinking, and the multitude of experiences among students and teachers will offer a platform for reflection and communication in this vein.